CQUGuoPengfei/BLE-example/README.md

 6. In my case the device was not paired.
 I was able to find the code on SO which shows how to pair BLE devices.

+7. "32feet" nuget lib does not work with BLE.

+8. I included everything from solution folder to github, please forgive me.

 Some help on code:

 In connect part: